emissary-ingress/emissary/user-guide/install-ambassador-oss.md

 $ kubectl apply -f ambassador-service.yaml
 ```

-The YAML above creates a Kubernetes service for Ambassador of type `LoadBalancer`, and configures the `externalTrafficPolicy` to propagate [the original source IP](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/#preserving-the-client-source-ip) of the client.
+The YAML above creates a Kubernetes service for Ambassador Open Source of type `LoadBalancer`, and configures the `externalTrafficPolicy` to propagate [the original source IP](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/#preserving-the-client-source-ip) of the client.
 All HTTP traffic will be evaluated against the routing rules you create.
 Note that if you're not deploying in an environment where `LoadBalancer` is a supported type (such as minikube), you'll need to change this to a different type of service, e.g., `NodePort`.

 If you have a static IP provided by your cloud provider you can set as `loadBalancerIP`.